Find your local school

 Population growth and school zones

 Victoria’s population is growing faster than anywhere else in Australia.
-It is estimated that 90,000 extra students will enter public schools over the next five years.

 We’re preparing for this growth by building new schools and reviewing the capacity of our existing schools.
 We’re making sure there’s enough guaranteed places for children at their designated neighbourhood school.